mahmoodlab/varpool/README.md

 # varpool
-Repository for variance pooling archteicture for CPath
+Repository for variance pooling architecture for CPath